 My skin care education then developed an interesting wrinkle, so to speak.
 Men didn’t want to wear sunscreen, but it astounded me how many were interested in “something for the eyes.”
 Okay, eye serums don’t show the way a sunscreen would, but how does that explain people like my rocket scientist son-in-law clamoring for eye serum?

-Men have a higher collagen density than women.
+Then it hit me: Men have a higher collagen density than women.
 In fact, when it comes to intrinsic aging (aging that involves internal processes like collagen and elastin production), women are about fifteen years older than their male counterparts.
-It might even be a good thing men don’t wear sunscreen, because the years they add to their faces by exposing themselves to UV helps narrow the visible aging gap between men and women.
+It might even be a good thing that men don’t wear sunscreen, because the years they add to their faces by exposing themselves to UV helps narrow the visible aging gap between men and women.

-The realization that yes, men and women are different, certainly dermally, helped me understand why men weren’t as concerned about wrinkles.
+The realization that men and women are different, certainly dermally, helped me understand why men weren’t as concerned about wrinkles.
 It wasn’t because they occupied some vanity-free high ground—they just weren’t pruning up!
 But when wrinkles did start to appear (finally!), they first showed up around the eyes where the skin is much thinner and subject to abuse from squinting.
-And, when wrinkles crop up, just like the rest of us flawed mortals, men don’t like it.
+And, when wrinkles crop up, men don’t like it (just like the rest of us flawed mortals).

-The reason our trial subjects —to a man (and a woman)— are enamored of the Eye Repair Serum is that it uses multiple approaches to relieve skin-aging problems around the eyes that both men and women experience.
+Men and women are enamored with our Eye Repair Serum because it uses multiple approaches to relieve skin-aging problems around the eyes that everyone eventually experiences.
 For example: